ruby2elixir/http_params_serializer/README.md

 ## Features

-  - serialization of arbirary deeply nested datastructures
+  - serialization of arbitrary deeply nested datastructures
   - sorted keys for more predictable output
   - the output (list with tuples) can be directly consumed by following Elixir/Erlang HTTP clients:
     - [HTTPoison](https://github.com/edgurgel/httpoison)